AmirHBozorgmehrian/My_Projects/README.md

 # My_Projects/main

 Hello everyone
-In this repository I will upload some of my projects with a README.md file describing how to use them Visit other branches to see each project
+In this repository I will upload some of my projects with a README.md file describing how to use them.
+Visit other branches to see each project.
-Feel free to email me about any question you may have My email is a.bmehrian003@gmail.com
+Feel free to email me about any question you may have.
+My email is a.bmehrian003@gmail.com